Nikhil-Emmanuel/The-AIBert/README.md

 ## 🧪 Sample Usage Flow

 1. Teacher login using Google Sign-In on `index.html`.
-2. Enter or create a Google Classroom.
+2. Enters Classroom Code or creates a  Google Classroom.
-3. Navigate to the chatbot, generate a quiz, and post it.
+3. Navigates to the chatbot, generates a quiz, review the questions and post it.
-4. Students respond via the Google Form.
+4. Students respond via the Google Form posted on Google Classroom.
-5. Teacher clicks "Grade" to get Gemini feedback.
+5. Teacher waits until due date and clicks "Grade" to evaluate responses and feedback using Gemini AI in `grade.html`.
-6. View results and scores in `grades.html`.
+6. Views results, scores and feedbacks as Google Sheets  in `result.html`.
-7. Export them to Google Sheets and view via `result.html`.
+7. Contains individual sheet for each student, which can then be reviewed and exported.

 ---